sorbet/sorbet/gems/sorbet/README.md

 We **prefer partial tests** because they're more specific and more robust to changes in implementation details.
 Use total tests only when you must test the absence of some behavior.

+A test can also have an optional `gems/` folder, which can be used to vendor a gem into a test.
+This is useful (for example) to reproduce an issue specific to gems / gem loading without having to pull in say "all of Rails" or some other large gem.
+See the `test/snapshot/partial/local_gem/` for an example of the structure of a test using the `gems/` folder.

 > **Note**: It's currently not possible to test the contents of
 > `sorbet/rbi/hidden-definitions`.